 Carbon Disclosure Project (CDP)

-QUAERO CAPITAL is a signatory to the CDP, as we look to influence companies to disclose their carbon footprint and address risks associated with climate change.
+QUAERO CAPITAL has been a signatory to the CDP since 2018 – as we look to influence companies to disclose their carbon footprint and address risks associated with climate change.
 The platform also provides us with a wealth of environmental data reported by companies.